alinggolee/GenderEducation/data/W9/content-en.md

 Social rules can sometimes feel like a "cage"; however, when rules fade, people may experience a loss of standards.
 Today, we explore the "dynamic balance" between individuals and systems.

-Social rules can sometimes feel like a "cage"; however, when rules fade (消失、淡化), people may experience a loss of standards.
-Today, we explore the "dynamic balance" between individuals and systems.

 ## Living Traditions
 Tradition is not a static relic.
 It is a living standard that we can "reinterpret" to fit modern values.
 We are not just managed by structure; we help it evolve.